BayNode/baynode.github.com/_posts/2012-06-07-your-filename.md

 # This is the top title #

 Now is the time for all good men to come to the aid of their country.
 This is just a regular paragraph.
 This is [an example](http://example.com/ "Title") inline link.
 They remind us that humans have evolved to wonder, that understanding is a joy, that knowledge is prerequisite to survival.
-Use the `printf()` futygynction.
+Use the `printf()` function.

 *****